TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Custom Format

 An object in Radarr, Sonarr and Lidarr that will match aspects of any given release based on data captured from its name.
 Matching criteria are set by the user.
-Custom formats can be assigned scores on a per-[Quality Profile](#quality-profile) basis
+Custom formats can be assigned scores on a per-[Quality Profile](#quality-profile) basis.

 ### Quality